Oak Technology: Graphics products

+Technologies contained in the Warp 5 were well ahead of its era.
 This graphics processor was based on a region concept and had many similarities to Microsoft's Talisman architecture.
 The chip processed each region at a time and did on chip z-sorting and anti-aliasing.
 As a result, the chip did 24-bit floating point Z, sub-pixel anti-aliasing, order independent translucency, non-linear fogging and atmospheric effects and MIP-Mapping.
 Typically, such region based architectures are gated by the number of polygons that can be processed per region, but Oak claimed that there were no such limitations in the WARP 5.